 Fast provisioning saves time by using linked clones for virtual machine provisioning operations.
+Fast provisioning is enabled by default on organization VDCs.

 A linked clone is a duplicate of a virtual machine that uses the same base disk as the original, with a chain of delta disks to track the differences between the original and the clone.
 If fast provisioning is disabled, all provisioning operations result in full clones.